THE IRISH DIVORCE ACT

 (f) the contribution which each spouse has made (or is likely to make) to the welfare of the family, including contributions to the income, earning capacity, property and financial resources of the other spouse, and any contribution made by looking after the home or caring for the family,

-(g) the effect of marital responsibility on the earning capacity of either spouse while they were living together, and particularly the degree to which a spouse’s future earning capacity was affected by giving up the possibility of paid work to look after the home or care for the family,
+(g) the effect of marital responsibility on the earning capacity of either spouse while they were living together, particularly the degree to which a spouse’s future earning capacity was affected by giving up the possibility of paid work to look after the home or care for the family,

 (h) any income or benefits to which either spouse is statutorily entitled,